-Applicants are required to complete an online application form and to submit 3 letters of recommendation and official transcripts.
+Applicants are required to complete an online application, submit 3 recommendations and a transcript.
 There is no cutoff date for applying.
 Applications received after all positions have been filled will be placed on a waiting list.
 Positions are competitive so interested individuals should apply as soon as possible.

-For detailed descriptions of each program, and to apply for this position, please visit https://ccf.fiu.edu/opportunities/summer-treatment-program-opportunities-and-training/
+For a detailed description of the program, and to apply for this position, please visit https://ccf.fiu.edu/opportunities/summer-treatment-program-opportunities-and-training/